codurance/site/src/_posts/2020-07-18-packaging-with-packer.md

 ### Provisioners

 Now that the box is set, we have to install the applications and runtimes.
-To automate the installation we can use one of the Configuration Management tools that I have mentioned before, you also can use shell scripts or powershell.
+To automate the installation we can use one of the Configuration Management tools that I have mentioned before, you also can use shell scripts or Powershell.

-In this example we are building a box to run Java applications.
+In this example, we are building a box to run Java applications.
 We want to have Java 11, Filebeat, Metricbeat and Chrony.
 To make more portable and to avoid installing anything else I'm using the shell provisioner, which is just regular shell commands.
 You give the type and the command to be executed.
 Packer will start an instance and SSH to it them execute those commands.

 ```json
 {